hkoosha/homer1/README.md

 ## What?
-A project to read out these sensors connected to ESP32 and print over serial.
+A project to read out sensors connected to ESP32 and write to InfluxDB.
 ESP-IDF based.

 Want something proper? have a look at https://gitlab.com/UncleRus/esp-idf-lib